nfdi4plants/nfdi4plants.knowledgebase/src/docs/README.md

   ![Git Routine](./img/contribution_git.png)

-3. You can work and make any changes on your own fork.
+3. You can work and make any changes in your own repository and commit + push them to your fork.

 4. Once you want to submit those changes to the main repository, you can open a "pull request" by clicking "Contribute" (5) in the top-right corner.
    > Remember to "Fetch upstream" (4), if your fork is not up-to-date with the main repository.

 5. If edited or added existing content, please assign the original author during your pull-request to review your changes.

   - The github user name of the original author is stored in the yaml block on top under `author_github`
   - During the pull-request mention the author via `@<author_github>`.

-# (Live) Testing
+## Testing

-Check out the main README.md in the root directory.
+Check out the README.md in the [root directory](../../README.md) for instructions on how to install the knowledge base locally on your machine.
+Following those instructions allows you to test and see how your changes come into play and wether everything renders correctly.

+It's highly recommended to *frequently* check your changes locally.
+Please **do not** produce and submit a lot of content without prior local testing.

+## Common errors

+- Missing metadata block
+- Missing or false required (`MUST`) attribute in metadata block
+- Using a layout in metadata block that does not exist
+- Wrong links
+  - to sidebar elements
+  - to images

+## Reviewing

 # Authoring content